 1749, Peshwas held office for 8–9 years and controlled the Maratha army.

-de facto hereditary administrators of the Maratha Empire from 1749 till its end in 1818.
+They later became the de facto hereditary administrators of the Maratha Empire from 1749 till its end in 1818.

 Under Peshwa administration and with the support of several key